maxmekiska/imbrium/README.md

 ## Hyperparameter Optimization imbrium 1.1.0
 <details>
   <summary>Expand</summary>
-Starting from version 1.1.0, imbrium will support hyperparamerter optimization for the model layer config and optimizer arguments.
+Starting from version 1.1.0, imbrium will support experimental hyperparamerter optimization for the model layer config and optimizer arguments.
 The optimization process uses the Optuna library (https://optuna.org/).

 ### Optimization via the seeker decorator